The DMI: ADMC 2014 London received more than 500 submissions from around the world which is unprecedented number.

 We very much hope you will join us for the conference dinner.
 This will be a really yummy buffet on one of the river Thames cruisers.
 The trip is a fantastic one which will take us past some of London's most amazing sites, including the Palace of Westminster and the Houses of Parliament, the O2 arena, Canary Wharf, the Thames barrier (which prevents London being flooded!) and the Greenwich Observatory.
 Greenwich is the location of the zero meridian - so we will pass from the West to the East and back again!

-Guests are welcome (one per participant), but numbers are strictly limited because of the size of the boat, so places will be allocated on a first come first served basis.
+Guests are welcome, but numbers are strictly limited because of the size of the boat, so places will be allocated on a first come first served basis.
 Please get your booking in early!
+Over 150 have already registered.

 At least one author of accepted papers must attend the conference and present their work.